adomokos/light-service/README.md

 * Calculates the order tax
 * Provides free shipping if the total with tax is greater than $200

-The order of this tasks matters: you can't calculate the order tax without the percentage.
+The order of these tasks matters: you can't calculate the order tax without the percentage.
 Wouldn't it be nice to see this instead?

 ```ruby